zchee/golang-wiki/Modules.md

 # Go 1.11 Modules

 Go 1.11 includes preliminary support for versioned modules as proposed [here](https://golang.org/design/24301-versioned-go).
-Modules are an [experimental](https://research.swtch.com/vgo-accepted) opt-in feature in Go 1.11, with the hope of incorporating feedback and finalizing the feature for Go 1.12.
+Modules are an [experimental](https://research.swtch.com/vgo-accepted) opt-in feature in Go 1.11, with the hope of incorporating feedback and finalizing the feature for Go 1.13.
 Even though the details may change, future releases will support modules defined using Go 1.11 or `vgo`.

-The recent work by the Go team on versioned modules started outside of the main Go repository with the `vgo` tool, but on July 12, 2018 support for versioned modules landed in the main repository ([announcement thread](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ)), and [Go 1.11 was released](https://groups.google.com/d/msg/golang-nuts/-yv9VlfsFCg/lPX_DUJnEQAJ) on August 24, 2018.
+The initial prototype (`vgo`) was [announced](https://research.swtch.com/vgo) in February 2018.
+In July 2018, support for versioned modules [landed](https://groups.google.com/d/msg/golang-dev/a5PqQuBljF4/61QK4JdtBgAJ) in the main repository.
+Go 1.11 was released in August 2018.

 Please provide feedback on modules via [existing or new issues](https://github.com/golang/go/wiki/Modules#github-issues) and via [experience reports](https://github.com/golang/go/wiki/ExperienceReports).